-- Inspiring businesses to become more entrepreneurial, Yellow Walnut connects small and large companies to encourage and learn from each other, in order to build successful businesses.
+- Inspiring businesses to become more entrepreneurial, Yellow Walnut connects small and large companies to encourage and learn from each other in order to build successful businesses.

 - DutchTechSF is a supportive online network of more than 200 founders and startup enthusiasts from the Netherlands and Silicon Valley.
-The platform helps Dutch companies break into Silicon Valley by helping them apply for the twice-yearly Y Combinator programme, which is known for birthing companies like Airbnb, Stripe and Dropbox.
+The platform helps Dutch companies break into Silicon Valley by helping them apply for the twice-yearly Y Combinator programme, which is known for birthing companies such as Airbnb, Stripe and Dropbox.